starcoinorg/starcoin/vm/framework/FRAMEWORK-PROVER-GUIDE.md

 ## Suppressing prover tests

 Prover tests are land-blockers for PRs which change the Move code and/or specifications in the `framework` directory.
-To disable them locally for efficiency, you could use the command `cargo test --release -p aptos-framework -- --skip prover`.
+To disable them locally for efficiency, you could use the command `cargo test --release -p starcoin-framework -- --skip prover`.

 ## Specification guide

-Please refer to the [Move Prover Book](https://aptos.dev/guides/prover-guides/move-prover) for detailed introduction on how to write specifications and use Move Prover.
+Please refer to the [Move Prover Book](https://starcoin.dev/guides/prover-guides/move-prover) for detailed introduction on how to write specifications and use Move Prover.